Marian-Vittek/raspilot/README.md

-At the moment Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; BMI160 gyroscope; HC-SR04 distance sensor; any NMEA GPS sensor and others.
+At the moment Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; BMI160 gyroscope; HC-SR04 distance sensor; Matek 3901 L0X sensor; NMEA GPS sensors and others.
 It implements PWM and DSHOT 150 protocols to control motor ESCs.
 To see all supported hardware go through subdirectories under 'tool' directory.
 If your hardware is not there, it is quite easy to add it.
 All you need to do is to hack a demo example that comes with the sensor and make it to print measurements to the standard output.

 ### Getting Started